nicoelayda/ScrollViewMinimap/README.md

 ### Swift Package Manager

+In Xcode, select **File > Swift Packages > Add Package Dependency...**

+Add `https://github.com/nicoelayda/ScrollViewMinimap.git` as the package repository URL.

+**or**

-Add `ScrollViewMinimap` package to your target's dependencies.
+If you have an existing `Package.swift` file, add `ScrollViewMinimap` package to your target's dependencies.

 ```swift
 dependencies: [